 And for the CHRO, who increasingly has a place at the board table, they must be supported to deliver this on all fronts.
 When the need to prioritize human-focused skills is recognized by the C-suite, organizations are less likely to experience drops in workplace morale, retention and organizational performance.

-It follows that they (and ideally their fellow leaders at all levels) should be equipped to mitigate these risks by empowering their diverse mix of colleagues to communicate, understand one another and collaborate in a safe, structured way on all things values, purpose and motivation-related, as well as in their core business areas.
+It follows that they (and ideally their fellow leaders at all levels) should be equipped to mitigate these risks by empowering their diverse mix of colleagues to operate in a safe, structured way on all things values, purpose and motivation-related, as well as in their core business areas.

 Let’s work smarter to help our leaders thrive.